 - The names of each student registered must match the formal enrolment details for that student.
 If the student has a preferred name please include that in brackets.
-The name entered on the registration form will be used to generate the Certificates and incorrect/informal names may cause delay in that student receiving their WACE accreditation and/or Certificate. - Email is the primary means of contact between the Mock Trial Coordinator and the school teams.
+The name entered on the registration form will be used to generate the Certificates and incorrect/informal names may cause a delay in that student receiving their WACE accreditation and/or Certificate. - If you do not have the student names available in time, you can register a team with "student names TBA" provided a list of the students registered for each team is provided to the Mock Trial Coordinator by email as soon as possible thereafter and by no later than your mock trial hearing for Round 1. - Email is the primary means of contact between the Mock Trial Coordinator and the school teams.
 If more than one teacher is involved in facilitating the school's participation in the MTC, please include the email address of all teachers or school staff (e.g. administrators) who need to be notified about the MTC. - Each school team must disclose the dates during each Round that each of their teams is NOT ABLE to participate.
 Each school must have at least 3 available dates each round.

-If you have any queries at all in relation to registration, please contact the Mock Trial Coordinator by email as soon as possible at mocktrial@lawsocietywa.asn.au.
+If you have any queries in relation to registration, please contact the Mock Trial Coordinator by email as soon as possible at mocktrial@lawsociety.wa.asn.au.